catseye/The-Platform/USAGE.markdown

 You should see NetBSD boot up in the QEMU window.
 Now see _Logging in and using The Platform_, below.

-### How to boot the image in the Bochs PC emulator ###

-**Note**: Bochs has problems sending keystrokes to NetBSD, so using it isn't really recommended.
-But if you really want to try, here's what to do.

-Start Bochs.
-Select "Disk & Boot" in the list.
-Click "Edit".
-Click the "ATA channel 0" tab.
-Then click the "First HD/CD on channel 0" tab underneath it.

-For "Type of ATA device", select "disk".
-Click "Browse..." beside the "Path or physical device name" field.
-Select the `.img` file.

-Assuming the disk image was created with `funicular init 3600` (if you don't know, you can assume that it was), fill out the fields below as follows:

-*   Cylinders: 7314
-*   Heads: 16
-*   Sectors per track: 63

-Then click the "Boot Options" tab on the far upper right.
-For "Boot drive #1", select "disk".

-Click "OK".
-Click "Save" and save this somewhere so you can just load it again.

-Then click "Start".

-You should see NetBSD boot up in the Bochs window.
-Now see _Logging in and using The Platform_, below.

 ### How to make a bootable USB stick of The Platform ###

 First, get a USB stick that you don't need for anything else, that is at